Home|News & Media|Credential Information|Boys Basketball Media Credential Information

 YOUR HOSTS: OHSAA Executive Director Doug Ute is the OHSAA’s administrator for basketball.
 Tim Stried, the OHSAA’s director of media relations, will be available to assist the media with credentials, seating assignments, interview requests, statistics, photographer placement, etc.

-CREDENTIALS: Scan and email the credential application form to Tim Stried at the OHSAA office at [email protected], or fax to 614-267-1677.
-The deadline to submit requests is noon on Tuesday, March 19.
+CREDENTIALS: Scan and email the credential application form to Tim Stried at the OHSAA office at [email protected].
+The deadline to submit requests is noon on Tuesday, March 18.

 CREDENTIAL CONFIRMATION: The OHSAA will send a confirmation email to media applicants and also post a list on OHSAA.org of those media members who have been approved for credentials.
 Denied requests will be notified via email.